Federal Pell Grant

 CARES Act Federal Grant

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides economic relief to students who incurred expenses related to the disruption of campus operations due to the coronavirus.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides economic relief to students who incurred expenses related to the disruption of campus operations due to the COVID-19 outbreak.
 This includes eligible expenses under a student's cost of attendance such as food, housing, course materials, technology, health care, and childcare.
+The availability of this award is not continuous.